-The FIM Legal Director in collaboration with the Director of the CJI will appoint, each time, the judge(s) who will constitute the MotoGP Court of Appeal.
+The FIM Legal Director will appoint, each time, the judge(s) who will constitute the MotoGP Court of Appeal.

 3.3.5.2 Procedures

 The name of the judge(s) appointed must be communicated to all interested parties in the case, who have the right to make a duly documented objection to the composition of the Court, the day after having received the information.
 If the Permanent Bureau considers that a reasonable objection is made, they must appoint the necessary replacements.
 Otherwise they reject the objection and fix the date for the hearing.